Genus zero Gopakumar-Vafa invariants of the Banana manifold

 Likewise, the notation $\CCC_{\sbullet}^{\sbullet}$ will mean the subcurve $\CCC_{\sbullet}^{\sbullet}=\CCC^{\sbullet}\cup\CCC_{\sbullet}$ and so forth.
 Edges and vertices will be decorated as needed to indicate the branch they are on.

 \textit{Numbering}: Let $|\CCC|$ denote the number of edges of any curve $\CCC$.
-We number the consecutive edges of each subcurve in increasing order away from $e_0$ and group them in \textit{consecutive pairs}, labeled as $(e_1, e_2), (e_3, e_4), ... $.
+We number the consecutive edges of each branch in increasing order away from $e_0$ and group them in \textit{consecutive pairs}, labeled as $(e_{2k-1}, e_{2k})$, $k\geq1$.

+\textit{Thickening}: Recall that as a consequence of Proposition~$\ref{prop:tfixcount}$, the sheaves we are interested in have scheme-theoretic support in the surface $\Fsing$.
+Thus, any thickening of support curves for sheaves in $\MU$ will occur in the surface $\UFs$.
+The fixed edge $e_0$ is the intersection of two irreducible surface components of $\UFs$.
+Let $S$ be one of these irreducible surface components containing $e_0$, and let $g$ be the deck transformation which translates $S$ into the other component containing $e_0$.
+Then $g$ generates a $\ZZ$ subgroup of the deck transformations, $\langle g\rangle\cong\ZZ\subset\ZZ\times\ZZ$.
+We define the \textit{inside hexagons} as those irreducible surface components of $\UFs$ that are in the orbit of $S$ under the action of $\langle g\rangle$.
+Any other irreducible surface components will be called \textit{outside hexagons}.

-\textit{Thickening}: Given such a consecutive pair, the edges can be thickened in the direction of their common plane, and we will call this the \textit{inside} direction.
-The other direction the edge can be thickened will be called the \textit{outside}.
+Every edge of $\CCC$, apart from $e_0$, is the intersection of an inside hexagon and an outside hexagon, and can be thickened in either of these two directions.
+We will call an edge thickening in the direction of the inside hexagon surface the \textit{inside} direction.
+The thickening of an edge in the outside hexagon surface direction will be called the \textit{outside} direction.

 \textit{One branch detail:} We choose one branch, say $\CCC^{\sbullet}$, for detailed computations, Figure~\ref{fig:branchdetail}.
 Here, we will denote the lengths of the multiple structure on edges $e_{2i-1}^{\sbullet}$ by $m_i$ on the inside and $n_i$ on the outside.
 Edges $e_{2i}^{\sbullet}$ will have multiple structures of lengths $r_i$ on the inside and $s_i$ on the outside.
 The vertices will be numbered so that $p_i=e_{2i-1} \cap e_{2i}$ and $q_i=e_{2i} \cap e_{2i+1}$.